nickmvincent/cmpt419_spring2025/slides_src/week05-day01-DRAFT.md

 - How much did that extra serving of fries contribute to my stomach ache last night?
 - How much did this particular set of lectures slides contribute to your learning outcomes in this course?

+---

 ##

 In general, these are all very hard questions.
-Quantiative social scientists, especially in economics and sociology, like to try to answer them when possible using experiments and clever analysis approaches.
+Quantitative social scientists, especially in economics and sociology, like to try to answer them when possible using experiments and clever analysis approaches.

+---

 ##

-But often in real life, we'll just never know how your CS career would have gone if you {did / did not} play high school {basketball / hockey / baselball}.
+But often in real life, we'll just never know how your CS career would have gone if you {did / did not} play high school {basketball / hockey / basketball}.

+---

 ## But models *should* be traceable

 - In the case of models, however... why can't we figured out exactly how much row 537 contributed.
 It's all just math, right?

+---

 ## Why we want to do this

-- a number of reasons given from H&L
+A number of reasons given from H&L

 - detect anamolies
 - distribution shifts
 - measurement error
 - human labeling errors
 - adversarial actors

+---

 ## Influence and a data economy?

 - another big one: potential implications for a new post-AI 'data economy'

+---

 ## Can we calculate influences?